|Weight:||Men: 5.8oz | Women: 5.2oz|

 You can get some $35 cheap barefoot running slippers on Amazon (which I have), but I think the Speed Force is far better quality.

-I give the Speed Force an 87/100.
-They are super comfy, lightweight, excellent traction, ultra-flexible (which is great for barefoot but not so much for racing) but also super ugly and decently priced when compared to other current model minimalist options.
+The Speed Force is super comfy, lightweight, excellent traction, ultra-flexible (which is great for barefoot but not so much for racing) but also super ugly and decently priced when compared to other current model minimalist options.

 It fits true to size and is comfortable.